Ex'Act: Ex'Act

 Prior to its release, Ex'Act received a record-breaking pre-order by retail outlets of over 660,000 physical copies.
 Three days after its release, the album became the fastest selling album in the history of South Korean album sales chart Hanteo at the time with over 450,000 physical copies sold, breaking the record previously held by Exo's fourth extended play Sing for You (2015).

 The Korean and Chinese versions of the album debuted at number one and two respectively on the Gaon weekly album chart.
 Both versions combined, the album debuted and peaked at number 2 on the Billboard World Albums chart.
 On October 22, 2017, the Korean Music Copyright Association revealed that "Monster" was the most streamed song of 2016 on two major South Korean music sites, Melon and Genie.
 It accumulated 190,898,389 and 36,688,492 million streams on each platform respectively, making Exo the most streamed group of 2016.

 Lotto

 The Korean and Chinese versions of Lotto debuted at number one and two respectively on the Gaon weekly album chart.
-By the end of August 2016, Ex'Act had collectively sold 1,136,104 copies, becoming the third consecutive studio album by Exo to have sold over 1 million copies.
+By the end of August 2016, Ex'Act and its repackage had collectively sold 1,136,104 copies.